-U.N. proposes Yemen's warring parties pull out of key port -sources
+U.N. proposes Yemen's warring parties pull out of key port - sources

 It was not clear if the Iran-aligned Houthi movement and the Saudi-backed Yemeni government would accept the proposal made at peace talks in Sweden that aim to avert a full-scale assault on Hodeidah, now a focus of the nearly four-year-old war.

+U.N.
+Secretary General Antonio Guterres is expected to travel to Sweden to support his Yemen special envoy’s efforts before the current talks conclude on Thursday, three sources said.
+Another round could be held in early 2019.

-After the two sides agreed to exchange around 15,000 prisoners, the consultations are revolving around thornier issues such as the status of Hodeidah and the reopening of Sanaa airport.
+After the two sides agreed to exchange around 15,000 prisoners, the consultations revolve around thornier issues such as the status of Hodeidah and the reopening of Sanaa airport.

 The Houthis control most population centres in Yemen, including Hodeidah - with coalition forces massed on its outskirts - and the capital Sanaa, from which the group ousted the government of Abd-Rabbu Mansour Hadi in 2014.

-Three sources familiar with the talks told Reuters that the proposal presented by U.N. mediator Martin Griffiths envisions a “joint committee or independent entity” be set up to manage the city and port after both sides withdraw.
+Another three sources familiar with the talks told Reuters that the proposal presented by U.N. envoy Martin Griffiths envisions a “joint committee or independent entity” be set up to manage the city and port after both sides withdraw.

 U.N. monitors could be deployed in Hodeidah, they said, adding that discussions were continuing.